Cultivating the Habit of Scripture Memory

-- Download the App, open and account, find the Verse Library and start with the Group of Verses called “Verses for Children.”
-About 20 verses that are short, familiar, foundational.
+- Download the App, open an account, find the Verse Library and start with the Group of Verses called “Verses for Children.”
+About 20 verses that are short, familiar, and foundational.

 - After that, pick another verse library category that speaks to where you are in life.
 Or, you can search for a group that you would like to connect with.
 I started with the Topical Memory System Group, because those verses were familiar to me.
 Right now, I have a group that is trying to memorize every YouVersion.com “Verse of the Day.”
 Find the group HERE.

-- Put together a group with your Small Group, family, accountability partner, or for your church.
+- Put together a group with your Small Group, family, accountability partner, or your church.

 There are other apps and tools out there.
 Which one have you found helpful?